AquariumOS/AquariumOS/README.md

 AquariumOS is a software to control reef aquarium equipments and parameters with an Arduino Board.

 ## Copyright and license
-Code released under the MIT license.
+Code released under the GNU-GPL license V3.